-- sugar: using white sugar instead of brown sugar helps give you that crispy caramelized edge, and a pure chocolate flavor
+- Sugar: using white sugar instead of brown sugar helps give you that crispy caramelized edge, and a purer chocolate flavor.

-- dutch-processed cocoa powder: I like using an "extra-brute" cacao for a rich, dark chocolate flavor, but any dutch cocoa will work fine (you can use natural cocoa too, but I definitely prefer the flavor of dutch cocoa for this recipe)
+- Dutch-processed cocoa powder: I like using an "extra-brute" cacao for a rich, dark chocolate flavor, but any dutch cocoa will work fine (you can functionally use natural cocoa too, but I definitely prefer the flavor of dutch cocoa for this recipe).

-- vanilla extract: believe it or not, vanilla actually makes chocolate taste more chocolatey so be sure not to skip it!
+- Vanilla extract: believe it or not, vanilla actually makes chocolate taste more chocolatey so be sure not to skip it!

-- dark chocolate chips, pistoles, or chopped chocolate: my favorite chocolate in any chip-filled cookie is a combo of Hershey's Special Dark Chocolate Chips and dark chocolate pistoles, but you can use whatever chocolate chunk size and type is your favorite!
-I used classic chips in the cookies shown here with one pistole on top of each for decoration.
+- Dark chocolate chips, pistoles, or chopped chocolate: my favorite chocolate in any chip-filled cookie is a combo of Hershey's Special Dark Chocolate Chips and dark chocolate pistoles, but you can use whatever chocolate chunk size and type is your favorite!

-- Flaked sea salt (for garnish): optional, but a few flakes of crystalized sea salt are the perfect balance to this uber-chocolatey cookie base
+- Flaked sea salt (for garnish): while this ingredient is optional, a few flakes of crystalized sea salt are the perfect balance to this uber-chocolatey cookie base.

 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

-- Prep your sheet pans with parchment and preheat your oven to 375°F.
+- Prep your sheet pans with parchment and preheat your oven.